egenn/rtemis/README.md

      - Group-weighted Stacking: **_metaGroup()_**

 ### Ongoing work
-* Novel algorithms developed in __rtemis__ will be generally added to this public repository as soon the corresponding paper is published.
+* Novel algorithms developed in __rtemis__ will generally be added to this public repository as soon as the corresponding papers are published.
 * R Documentation is ongoing and should be completed soon.
-* __rtemis__ is under active development with lots of enhancements and extensions planned
+* __rtemis__ is under active development with many enhancements and extensions in the works

 <a href="https://rtemis.netlify.com">
 <img align = "center" src="https://egenn.github.io/imgs/rtemis.png">